 FORWARD TOGETHER - A TIME TO REBUILD

-Proposal Accepted to Restore the Church
+Proposal Accepted to Restore the Historic Church Building

 Please check our website and Facebook page regularly for updates.
 Our fundraising campaign to fund the restoration of the historical church building and the Interpretive Walk will be launched in the coming weeks.
 With your help, our collective history can continue to be told and the Church can once again stand tall as a reminder for all.